TaktiCool/CLib/doc/core/misc.md

 Returns:
 * [`<String>`] Path in a String from

-This function fixes an issue occuring when using str on a config without appending the complete file path
+This function fixes an issue occurring when using str on a config without appending the complete file path

 Examples: